 Table 4 reports the summary statistics of the stock price to the exercise price ratio in the sample.
 There is a difference in the ratios both across and within sectors.
 The highest ratios reflect runups in the stock market during our sample period.
-Specifically, these ratios stem from market runups during the end of the 1990s and the beginning of 2000.
-In general, the option exercise patterns present evidence on the persistence of early exercise behavior along with considerable heterogeneity both within and across sectors.
-These findings are consistent with the findings of previous studies such as Carpenter, Stanton and Wallace (2009) and Bettis, Bigjak and Lemmon (2005).
+Specifically, these ratios stem from market run-ups